-- a.
+a.
 ADRA will ensure that this policy is widely disseminated to all relevant persons.
 It will also be included in the staff handbook.
-All new employees must be trained on the content of this policy as part of their induction into the organization. - b.
-Every year, ADRA will require all employees to attend a refresher training course on the content of this policy.
+All new employees must be trained on the content of this policy as part of their induction into the organization.